 Bay Minette is a somewhat small city located in the state of Alabama.
 With a population of 9,118 people and five constituent neighborhoods, Bay Minette is the 82nd largest community in Alabama.

-Bay Minette is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Bay Minette doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Bay Minette with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.45% of adults in Bay Minette have a bachelor's degree or advanced degree.

 The per capita income in Bay Minette in 2010 was $18,514, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $74,056 for a family of four.
 However, Bay Minette contains both very wealthy and poor people as well.

 Bay Minette is an extremely ethnically-diverse city.
 The people who call Bay Minette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bay Minette residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bay Minette include Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Bay Minette is English.
 Other important languages spoken here include Spanish and French.